Dbz/kube-aliases/README.md

 # kube-aliases

-kube-aliases comes with a simple set of aliases for Kubernetes.
-If desired there is also a utility tool to generate custom alias or to change the aliases automatically.
+kube-aliases comes with a comprehensive set of aliases for Kubernetes.
+If desired, there is also a utility tool to generate custom alias or to change the aliases automatically.